TheyWorkForStudents - Unlocking the NUS

 - To increase understanding in how the NUS works.

-- To make important information regarding the NUS avaliable to all students in the UK.
+- To make important information regarding the NUS available to all students in the UK.
 This includes;

 - NUS Governing Documents